-There are 132 reforms in total.
-Here’s a breakdown of the main changes in the new VIC residential tenancy laws.
+Over 130 reforms came into place.
+Here’s a breakdown of the main changes in the new VIC residential tenancy laws which came into place March 2021.

 1. Terminology changes